Amginsky Museum of the History of the Civil War in Yakutia

 About museum

 The history of the Amginsky Museum begins in 1940, when a zoological museum opened in the district.
-In 1965 a public Museum of Revolutionary and Labor Glory was opened, which was headed by Vasily Konstantinovich Rastorguev.
-In 1977 the museum was transferred to the care of the republic's local history museum, and in 2003 preparations began for the construction of the museum complex "Old Settlement".
-In 2005 a plot of land was allocated for the museum, and in 2007 the Amginsky Museum was transformed into a municipal institution.
-The museum grounds include three houses: the V. G. Korolenko Museum, the Museum of the History of the Civil War and the Great Patriotic War, and the L. V. Kirensky House-Museum.
-The museum's main collection consists of 2,332 museum items, which were received from the YAGOMIKNS fund and the RBTS museum.
-They include historical documents, photographs, biographies, personal belongings, awards, memoirs and materials on the history of the Amginsky ulus.
+In 1965 a public Museum of Revolutionary and Labor Glory was opened, headed by Vasily Konstantinovich Rastorguev.
+In 1977 the museum was transferred to the authority of the republic's local history museum, and in 2003 preparations began for the construction of the museum complex 'Old Settlement'.
+In 2005 a land plot was allocated for the museum, and in 2007 the Amginsky Museum was transformed into a municipal institution.
+The museum grounds include three houses: the V. G. Korolenko Museum, the Museum of the History of the Civil War and the Great Patriotic War (WWII), and the L. V. Kirensky House-Museum.
+The museum's main collection consists of 2,332 museum items that were received from the funds of YAGOMIKNS and the RBTS museum.
+They include historical documents, photographs, biographies, personal belongings, awards, memoirs, and materials on the history of the Amginsky ulus.